Welcome To The

 Range Orientation class, held at 9:30 A.M. on the last Sunday of the month, to

 obtain one.
-(Check the
+(Check the online calendar for class dates).

 You must still log in at the sign in box, when you enter and when you leave the ranges.

-If you forget your card, you cannot use the ranges unless you are with a range approved member that has their card.
-You will be recorded as their guest.
+your card, you cannot use the ranges unless you are the guest of a range approved member

 To Volunteer for a Chapter Project or work detail,